 Encoder Resolution, Accuracy and Precision

-If you need an encoder that can measure very small distances, which of the following is most important to you?
+If you need an encoder that can measure very small distances, which of the following is most important to you: high accuracy, high precision or high resolution?

 Why the misunderstanding?
 Accuracy and precision are often used informally in the everyday world, as if they mean the same thing.
 Someone might say that measuring to the nearest sixteenth of an inch is more accurate (or precise) than measuring to a quarter of an inch, for example.